-We use shared facilities: Living room, kitchen; shower; compost toilet; laundry area, and we take turns with daily chores such as cleaning.
+We use shared facilities: Living room, kitchen; shower; compost toilet; manual laundry area, and we take turns with daily chores such as cleaning.
 No group is accepted (more than 2 volunteers).

 Food example: a big bowl of seasonal tropical fruit (Banana, Papaya and maybe Mango) with oatmeal and fruit juice for breakfast.
 Lunch could be rice with peanut butter, salad and carrots, lentils with shredded coconut meat.
 Dinner may be lighter like Papaya or just some rice with eggs.

 We focus on seasonal, partly organic and local produce we purchase at the market and harvest as much of our own food from the Finca as we can.